Feeling your body is just not enough

 Hell, I've been having laughing contests with a mountain

 A smile, and when a mountain laughs

-He does so so gutturally
+He does so, so gutturally,

 From deep within his catacomb chest that

-the whole Earth quakes -- everything changes--
+the whole Earth quakes -- everything shifts--

 I've sort of got my heart set on being a part of something so

 shipwrecked and mapless,

 your shoelaces strapped tight

 and run off the infinity of double knots.